Alberto Fujimori: Second term

-Third term
+Third term, flight to Japan and resignation

-The 1993 constitution limited a presidency to two terms.
+By the arrival of the new millennium, Alberto Fujimori became increasingly authoritarian, strengthening collaboration with Vladimiro Montesinos and the National Intelligence Service.
 Shortly after Fujimori began his second term, his supporters in Congress passed a law of "authentic interpretation" which effectively allowed him to run for another term in 2000.
 A 1998 effort to repeal this law by referendum failed.
 In late 1999, Fujimori announced that he would run for a third term.
-Peruvian electoral bodies, which were politically sympathetic to Fujimori, accepted his argument that the two-term restriction did not apply to him, as it was enacted while he was already in office.
+The electoral authorities, which were politically sympathetic to Fujimori, accepted his argument that the two-term restriction did not apply to him, as it was enacted while he was already in office.

 Exit polls showed Fujimori fell short of the 50% required to avoid an electoral runoff, but the first official results showed him with 49.6% of the vote, just short of outright victory.
-Eventually, Fujimori was credited with 49.89%—20,000 votes short of avoiding a runoff.
+Eventually, Fujimori was credited with 49.9%—20,000 votes short of avoiding a runoff.
 Despite reports of numerous irregularities, the international observers recognized an adjusted victory of Fujimori.
-His primary opponent, Alejandro Toledo, called for his supporters to spoil their ballots in the runoff by writing "No to fraud!" on them (voting is mandatory in Peru).
-International observers pulled out of the country after Fujimori refused to delay the runoff.
+As voting is mandatory in Peru, Fujimori's primary opponent, Alejandro Toledo, called for his supporters to spoil their ballots in the runoff by writing "No to fraud!" on them.
+The OAS electoral observation mission pulled out of the country, saying that the process would be neither free nor fair.

 In the runoff, Fujimori won with 51.1% of the total votes.
 While votes for Toledo declined from 37.0% of the total votes cast in the first round to 17.7% of the votes in the second round, invalid votes jumped from 8.1% of the total votes cast in the first round to 31.1% of total votes in the second round.
-The large percentage of invalid votes in this election suggests that many Peruvians took Toledo's advice and spoiled their ballots.
+The large percentage of invalid votes in the election suggests widespread dissatisfaction with the electoral process among voters.